maniat1k/savevm/README.rst

 ~~~~~~~~~~

 * Add small base script (bash). (added)
-* Work around with systemctl on OpenSUSE. (in progress)
+* Work around with systemctl on OpenSUSE. (*)

+you can read about it here: http://www.forosuse.org/forosuse/showpost.php?p=164799&postcount=4 (in spanish)